-- Intra-operative observational cohort will include eligible patients enrolled into the study who could not be randomised after evacuation of heamatoma due to significant swelling of the brain - Post-operative observational cohort will include patients who had an ASDH removal surgery as part of their standard care and were enrolled into the study postoperatively.
+- Eligible patients enrolled into the study who could not be randomised after evacuation of heamatoma due to significant swelling of the brain. - Patients who had a traumatic ASDH removed as part of their standard care and were enrolled into the study postoperatively.

 These patients must fulfill eligibility criteria as the randomised patients.